Syncano-Community/tic-tac-toe-example-app/README.md

 ## Summary
-I'm sure you want to ask why only two players can play this game.
-Don't worry :) it will happen soon.
-Stay tuned and we will expand this app with new features like rooms, that allow multiple users play the game at the same time.
+At this point, only two players can play the game at the same time, but I am working on allowing more people to play.
+Stay tuned and we will expand this app with new features like rooms, which allow multiple users play the game at the same time.

-You can find the whole code on [GitHub](https://github.com/Syncano-Community/tic-tac-toe-example-app/archive/master.zip)
+You can find the source code on [GitHub](https://github.com/Syncano-Community/tic-tac-toe-example-app/archive/master.zip).